 Arsenic is found in nature, and humans are exposed to it through their food and water supply.
 However, arsenic is carcinogenic and can damage the human body.

-The researchers say that such toxic metals can lead to serious diseases, including but not limited to cardiovascular disease, cancer, and neurological effects.
+The researchers go on to say that consumption of toxic metals can lead to serious diseases, including but not limited to cardiovascular disease, cancer, and neurological effects.

 The Dartmouth Toxic Metals Superfund Research Program offers a few strategies for mitigating arsenic exposure in rice, including reducing rice intake and eating other gluten-free grains such as gluten-free oats, amaranth, millet, buckwheat, corn, flax, teff, and quinoa.